topStrip1

 Our Therapists | Insurance & Membership | Services Offered | Privacy

-CBT can be delivered by therapists, psychologists, mental health social workers, counselors, and psychologists in small-group settings, online, or one-on-one treatment sessions.
-You are instructed to alter your worldview and examine the arguments that support your negative assumptions.
+Cognitive Behavioral Therapy (CBT) can be administered by therapists, psychologists, mental health social workers, counselors, and psychologists through various means such as small-group settings, online platforms, or one-on-one treatment sessions.
+During these sessions, individuals are guided to challenge their worldview and scrutinize the evidence supporting their negative assumptions.

 When treating mental health disorders, cognitive behavior therapy (CBT therapy) has several advantages over other types of treatment.
 Some of them are as follows: